 Elope at Seceda

 Seceda is an iconic most Dolomites vista, and it’s ridge-line is easily recognised with its shark fin like peaks with grass on one side and dramatic cliffs on the other.
 Seceda is easily accessed by lift from Ortisei in Val Gardena or with a 1-hour hike from the Col Raiser lift from St Christina.
 The ease of access to Seceda makes it a popular destination for tourists, so expect to see crowds along the ridge during the day.
-A large amount of the ridge is fenced off with wire fencing as there are many areas where soil erosion is very evident, and while you will see many people stepping under the fence for photos, I do not recommend this!
+A large amount of the ridge is fenced off, not only to stop people falling over, but because there is a lot of ground erosion evident, and while you will see many people stepping over the fence for photos, I do not support this kind of behaviour!
 However, there are some spots where there are breaks in the fence with stunning views.
 For the best light on Seceda you’ll want to be here at sunrise when the sun comes up just behind the peaks – this means a 3-4 hour hike in the dark or staying overnight in one of the mountain huts and hiking for around 2 hours.

-Elopements at Tre Cime di Lavaredo / Drei Zinnen
+Elope at the Tre Cime di Lavaredo & Cadini di Misurina

 Most come across this location after seeing photos of the church in the meadow.
 But now that this location has become very popular for photographers, a fence has been built around the chapel so it’s no longer possible to access the chapel or the meadows in front of it.
 There are plenty of stunning locations in this valley around the Malga Zanes/Zanser Alm, however this can also become extremely busy in the summer months of July & August, and at weekends.